About the Journal

 When one of the two reviewers disagrees on the recommendation, a third is assigned and a majority decides the determination.

-The papers use the Microsoft Word format to make the pertinent evaluations and the OJS through evaluation forms.
+The works use the Microsoft Word format to perform the relevant evaluations and the OJS through evaluation forms.

 - Verify thematic membership

 The document will be evaluated by two external peers in free format, in the table available on the OJS platform.
 As in the case of research articles, the reviewers evaluate globally according to the categories: a) Accept submission; b) Publishable with modifications; c) Reassessable and d) Not publishable.